rdleonhard/MemeCoin/whitepaper.md

 ## 6.3.
 Risks Inherent to a Hands-Off Approach Post-Issuance

 The hands-off approach post-issuance presents unique risks.
 Without a dedicated development team, Meme Coin may be less responsive to changing market conditions or technological advancements.
 Also, any potential issues or vulnerabilities in the token contract cannot be addressed by the issuers.
 This could potentially impact the functionality or security of the token.
-The community will need to be proactive in managing these risks.

 # 7. Conclusion